Empty ATM found near Clive after ram raid

-An empty, battered ATM has been found at Richmond Rd Reserve near Napier.
+The ATM stolen in a Meeanee ram raid earlier this week has been found empty and battered at Richmond Rd Reserve near Napier.

-The discovery follows a ram raid at Meeanee Hotel at 5.30am on Tuesday, when a stolen vehicle was used to rip out an ATM machine.
+Hawke's Bay CIB officer in charge of investigations Detective Senior Sergeant James Keene confirmed it was the same ATM stolen in a ram raid with a stolen vehicle at Meeanee Hotel at 5.30am on Tuesday.

 The empty machine was found near rocks on the foreshore, and appears to have been roughly prised open, exposing the dispensing trays that money is placed in.